Board and Superintendent Agreements 2021-2022

 E. Meeting Operations and Decision Making

-- Respect the schedule starting and ending times for meetings.
+- Respect the scheduled starting and ending times for meetings.

-- Attend regularly scheduled Board meetings unless prevented by sickness or an unavoidable cause.
+- Attend regularly scheduled Board meetings unless prevented by sickness or a pre-arranged absence or unavoidable cause.

 - Cooperate in scheduling special meetings and/or work sessions for planning and training purposes.